-Prerequisite: CAPP 120 and AHMS 144
+Co-requisite: CAPP 120 and AHMS 144, or instructor approval

 Students will utilize medical office software to perform basic administrative procedures in the medical office.
 These include: scheduling, managing patient accounts, and office documentation.
 An emphasis will be placed on professionalism, legal and ethical issues, and HIPAA standards.